ronj2005/Daily-Planner/README.md

 The goal for this daily planner is to continue as part of a group of projects used to build upon multiple application with varying functions and features to eventualy include into future projects as well as my active portfolio.

 Installation download the index.html from the GitHub repo link provided below.
-Repo Link: https://github.com/ronj2005/Aaron-Jones-Developer-Portfolio
+Repo Link: https://github.com/ronj2005/Daily-Planner

 or

 copy the link to the site url to access the remote site.
-Direct Link: https://ronj2005.github.io/Extensive-Password-Generator/
+Direct Link: https://ronj2005.github.io/Daily-Planner/

 Usage Open the index.html file in your browser of choice.

-By clicking the "generate password" button, the user will be abke to create a unique password which includes character (Lower and Upper), numbers, and special characters.
+To add a daily submit to the schedule form, press the "save button", and the user will be able to create a save of their submission to the local storage.
+Each time of the day is color coded based on the current time.

+- Grey for past events and time
+- Red from current events and time
+- Green for future events and time

 Credits N/A